Retirement Saving Statistics: Getting Ready for the Inevitable

 (Transamerica Institute)

-The average retirement savings statistics number starts low for people in their 20s, with just 20% of respondents opting for professional planning services.
+The numbers start low for people in their 20s, with just 20% of respondents opting for professional planning services.
 As you’d expect, this number increases over time, reaching 42% for people in their 60s.

 For Americans nearing retirement, it’s important to understand exactly what they can expect from their retirement plans and whether they’ll be able to retire peacefully at 65 or not.